adamhenson/lighterbox/README.md

 ```

 ## Options
-- overlayColor : {string} "white" or "black" options sets the theme.
+- overlayColor : {string} "white" or "black" options set the theme.
 Default is white.
 - overlayOpacity : {string or integer} Any valid css value.
 - animateSpeed : {string or integer} Any valid css value.